 A mammogram detects tumors and calcium deposits in the breast.
 Most calcium deposits are not cancer.
 But a cluster of very tiny specks of calcium (microcalcifications) can be an early sign of breast cancer.
 If your mammogram shows anything abnormal, you may need more tests.

-Although a mammogram is the best way to find breast cancer early, it may not always detect cancer.
+A mammogram is the best way to find breast cancer early.
+But it may not always detect cancer.
 And in some cases, it may find an abnormality that turns out not to be cancer.
 This is called a false positive.
-Some people worry about the radiation.
-But the radiation levels are about the same as those you'd be exposed to during a flight from New York to California.

 Grades and Stages